McLane Company: History

-McLane started in 1894 when Robert McLane opened a small retail grocery store in downtown Cameron, Texas.
+In 1894, Robert McLane opened a small retail grocery store in downtown Cameron, Texas.
 In 1903, he expanded into wholesale trade, supplying grocery stores in neighboring towns via rail and horse-drawn wagons.
-During the 1920s through the 1940s, with the advent of the automobile and a robust highway system, his business grew rapidly to encompass much of the Central Texas region.
+During the 1920s through to the 1940s, his business grew to encompass much of the Central Texas region.

-In 1966, McLane Company moved its operations to Temple, Texas, and began tailoring its warehouse operations and distribution methods to better accommodate the retail market, including the rapid growth of the convenience store market.
+In 1966, McLane Company moved its operations to Temple, Texas, and began tailoring its warehouse operations and distribution methods to the retail market, including the growing convenience store market.

-McLane Company pursued a plan of expansion beyond Texas beginning in 1976 under the leadership of Drayton McLane, Jr., the third generation of family leadership.
+In 1976 under the leadership of Drayton McLane, Jr., the company began expanding beyond Texas.
 By 1990, the company had established a national presence.

 In December 1990, Drayton McLane sold McLane Company to Wal-Mart Stores, Inc. for 10.4 million shares of Wal-Mart stock and an undisclosed amount of cash.

 McLane Company entered the foodservice business in December 2000, when it acquired certain assets from AmeriServe Food Distribution to create McLane Foodservice.

 In May 2003, Berkshire Hathaway acquired McLane Company from Wal-Mart for $1.45 billion.

-In 2012, McLane opened its 21st grocery distribution center in Republic, Missouri.
-This is a 350,000 square foot building with state of the art technology including the Schaefer Case Picking system.
-Their 18th and most recent foodservice distribution center was built in Manassas, Virginia in 2010.

-In 2012, McLane acquired Meadowbrook Meat Company (MBM), a Foodservice distributor.
+In 2012, McLane acquired Meadowbrook Meat Company (MBM), a foodservice distributor.

-In 2017, McLane plans to open its 22nd grocery distribution center in Findlay, Ohio.

 Customers

-Retail chains that receive one or more product categories from McLane include Wal-Mart, Sam's Club, Walgreens, Pilot / Flying J, Kangaroo Express, Circle K, Wawa, 7-Eleven, ExxonMobil, Target Stores, Love's, Kmart, Hess, Family Dollar, and AAFES.
+Retail chains that receive products from McLane include Walmart, Sam's Club, Walgreens, Pilot Flying J, Circle K, Wawa, ExxonMobil, Target, Love's, Kmart, Family Dollar, and AAFES.